Wolverine971/9takes/src/blog/people/techies/Bill-Gates.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "You've seen him revolutionize personal computing, transform global philanthropy, and predict pandemics.
-But have you ever wondered what drives the relentless curiosity and analytical prowess of Bill Gates?
-Today, we dive deep into the psyche of this tech titan and explore the inner workings of his mind through the lens of the Enneagram.
-This article explores Bill Gates' personality from the perspective of the Enneagram Type 5, delving into his upbringing, rise to fame, major accomplishments, and how he has navigated challenges and controversies.", "author": {
+      "articleBody": "From revolutionizing personal computing to transforming global philanthropy, Bill Gates is an icon of innovation and impact.
+But what drives the relentless curiosity and analytical prowess behind his success?
+In this deep dive, we explore the inner workings of the Microsoft founder's mind through the lens of the Enneagram Type 5 personality.
+Discover how Gates' insatiable thirst for knowledge, tendency to retreat into ideas, and drive to learn and innovate shaped his path from tech titan to philanthropic leader.", "author": {
         "@type": "Person",
         "name": "DJ Wayne",
         "sameAs": ["https://www.instagram.com/djwayne3/", "https://www.youtube.com/@djwayne3", "https://www.linkedin.com/in/davidtwayne/", "https://twitter.com/djwayne3"]
       },
-      "dateModified": "2024-09-29",
+      "dateModified": "2024-10-28",
       "datePublished": "2024-07-09",
-      "description": "This blog post examines Bill Gates' personality through the lens of the Enneagram Type 5, exploring his upbringing, rise to fame, major accomplishments, and how he has handled challenges and controversies.", "headline": "The Mind Behind Microsoft: Unveiling Bill Gates' Enneagram Type 5 Personality", "image": {
+      "description": "Uncover how Bill Gates' Enneagram Type 5 traits, from insatiable curiosity to analytical prowess, fueled Microsoft's rise and his philanthropic impact.
+Explore the mind behind the tech revolution.", "headline": "Bill Gates: How His Enneagram Type 5 Personality Shaped Microsoft's Success", "image": {
         "@type": "ImageObject",
         "height": 900,